Nine-dart finish: Nine-dart finishes in televised matches

 The 2007 International Darts League became the first televised tournament to witness two nine-darters when Phil Taylor's nine-dart finish against Raymond van Barneveld was matched the following day by another one from Tony O'Shea against Adrian Lewis.
 In the second round of the 2008 Grand Slam of Darts in Wolverhampton, James Wade hit his first televised nine-dart-finish against Gary Anderson.
 The event was shown live on ITV4, making it the first time a nine-darter had been seen live on free-to-air television in the United Kingdom.
 Mervyn King hit his first televised nine-dart finish in the 2009 South African Masters in September 2009 against Wade, becoming the first player do so outside of Europe.

 On 24 May 2010, in the Premier League final against Wade, Taylor made history by being the first player to ever hit two nine-dart finishes in a single match.
 These were his seventh and eighth nine-dart finishes.
 On 10 February 2017, Michael van Gerwen became the second player to hit two nine-dart finishes in a match, in a 2017 UK Open qualification event against Ryan Murray.

 Brendan Dolan was the first player ever to hit a nine-darter in a double-in double-out game, doing so in the semi-final of the 2011 World Grand Prix against James Wade on 8 October.
 He opened with double 20, before hitting successive treble 20s (160, 180) and then finished on 161 with T20, T17 and a bullseye.
 He later changed his nickname to "The History Maker" to reflect his feat.
 In October 2014 at the World Grand Prix, Wade and his opponent Robert Thornton became the first players to both hit a nine-darter in the same match.
-Wade is the only player to have hit a 'standard' nine-darter and a double-in double-out nine-darter.
+Wade is the only player to have hit a 'standard' nine-darter and a double-in double-out nine-darter in televised matches.